zonemaster/zonemaster/docs/specifications/tests/Basic-TP/basic00.md

 ## Inputs

 * "Domain Name" - The domain name to be tested and normalized.
+It must be a non-empty string of [Unicode] characters.
 * "Valid ASCII" - Set of permitted ASCII characters in table 1 below.
 * "Label Separator" - Set of valid label separtors in table 2 below.
 * "Full Stops" - Set of full stops in table 3 below.